top of page

 I offer a one time 30-minute consultation via phone or video so you can learn more about my approach before you commit to a paid session.
 It is important to me that I ensure we are a good fit to work together and I will answer any questions you may have about the services I offer.
 Get in touch!

-Notice: Email is not a secure form of communication and confidentiality cannot be guaranteed.
-Please avoid emailing highly sensitive or personal information to ensure your privacy is protected as much as possible.
+*Notice: Email and text are not secure forms of communication and confidentiality cannot be guaranteed.
+Please avoid emailing or messaging highly sensitive or personal information to ensure your privacy is protected as much as possible.

 Contact